 Dissolve the corn starch into the lemon juice.
-Then and add into the above sauce.
+Then add into the above sauce.

-Cook the mixture on medium heat until thickened.
+Cook the mixture on Medium-Low heat until thickened.

 Mix the gelatin in the water.
 Add into the thickened sauce.

-Add in the most of the rest of the raspberries – but save some out for later.
+Add in most of the rest of the raspberries – but save some out for later.